-Student Name: Telephone: Club/Activity/Eve nt Name: Description or nat ure of the club, activity or event: Date the club, activ ity or event will begin: Date the club, activ ity or event will end: Location of the club o, activity, or eve ent: Name(s) of club, ac tivity, or event s ponsor(s): Types of guests that t may attend the club, activity, or even t: Scheduled Days of the Week: (Cir cle all that apply) Monday Tuesday Wednesday Thursday Friday Saturday Scheduled Time: From To I give my child p articipate in the abov dates and times list oplemental program Name of Parent: Name of Parent:Telephone: Signature of Paren Signature of Parent: Date: Scheduled days of the week and times may vary throughout the school year.
+Student Name: Telephone: Club/Activity/Event Name: Description or nate ure of the club, a activity or event: Date the club, activi ity or event will begin: Date the club, activi ity or event will end: Location of the club , activity, or eve nt: Name(s) of club, activity, or event sponsor(s): Types of guests that may attend the club, activity, or event: Scheduled Days of the Week: (Cir cle all that apply) Monday Tuesday Wednesday Thursday Friday Saturday Scheduled Time: From To l give my child permission to participate in the above named extracurricular activity or supplemental program during the dates and times listed above for the 2023-24 school year.
+Name of Parent: ame of Parent:Telephone: Signature of Parent: Date e: Scheduled days of the week and times may vary throughout the school year.
 Club/activity sponsor will contact parents through pre-determined forms of communication to notify of any change in meeting time or day.
-EMERGENCY CONTACT lame:Telephone: Relationship to Student: This form must be submitted and retained by the club, activity, or event sponsor prior to student participation.
+EMERGENCY CONTACT Name: ame:Telephone: Relationship to Student: This form must be submitted and retained by the club, activity, or event sponsor prior to student participation.